Dyrcona/gitdemo/README.md

 here](https://github.com/signup?ref_cta=Sign+up&ref_page=%2F&source=header-home).

-The command line examples in this demo were performed on GNU/Linux, specifically Ubuntu 20.04, with Git version 2.25.1 but should work in any environment that offers a command line interface to git.
+The command line examples in this demo were performed on GNU/Linux, specifically Ubuntu 20.04, with git version 2.25.1 but should work in any environment that offers a command line interface to git.
 If you use a different version of git, some of the command line options may not work, or there may be different ways of doing some of the steps.